How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 Step 20: Prepare for the Next Round

-If you advance to the next interview round, use the transcript to prepare.
+If you advance to the next interview round, use your transcript, notes, or memory of the conversation to prepare.
 You now know:

 - What topics interest this company